writethedocs/www/docs/topics.rst

 Design
 ~~~~~~~

+- |:newspaper:| `Docs and design: When docs can’t fix all the things </blog/newsletter-november-2019/#docs-and-design-when-docs-can-t-fix-all-the-things>`__
 - |:movie_camera:| `How I decided to do this talk </videos/au/2017/how-i-decided-to-do-this-talk-gap-analysis-and-pull-apart-documentation-planning>`__
 - |:movie_camera:| `Peanuts and Minimalism and Technical Writing </videos/au/2017/peanuts-and-minimalism-and-technical-writing-brice-fallon/>`__
 - |:movie_camera:| `Writing for what matters.
 Writing for thinking. </videos/eu/2015/writing-for-what-matters-writing-for-thinking-znemec/>`__